michaeleze/Flight-booking-app/README.md

-# EuroWIngs Flight Booking
+# Flight Booking

-This Application returns flight schedule for a particular date.
+This Application returns same flight schedule for any destination and date.

 ### Install modules